 Although Newburyport enjoys a well-educated and highly skilled population, the City is impacted by an influx of retirees and a shrinking workforce.
 The issue of an aging workforce is particularly acute amongst skilled tradesmen, and has a significant impact on the construction and manufacturing industries which are experiencing difficulties finding young people to replace their retiring workforce.
 This is also an issue for municipal positions, especially those requiring certifications, such as water, sewer and highway department employees.
-Business owners rated difficulties with recruitment and retention of qualified employees who are capable of performing their jobs, consistently arrive to work on time, and are focused on their work (rather than their cell phones, for example) as one of their biggest challenges.
+Business owners rated difficulties with recruitment and retention of qualified employees who are capable of performing their jobs, consistently arrive to work on time, and are focused on their work, as one of their biggest challenges.